keithstric/cloud-sockets/README.md

 * `pubsubSubscriptionName` {string} - The PubSub subscription name
 * `pubsubTopicName` {string} - The PubSub topic name
 * `setupHttpUser` {boolean} - Set to true to add http users who have a cloud-sockets connection

+## Custom Message Handlers

+You can define custom message handlers in the cloud-sockets options.
+These allow you to add your own logic to certain message types.
+The function provided will be passed 3 arguments: The originating WebSocket, the message and the current instance of the MessageDirector.

 ## Process flow